unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/GettingStarted.md

 | --- |
 | <img src="images/AppliedUTS.png"> |

-You see all the  lights aren't affecting like usual lighting.
+You see the directional light isn't affecting like usual shading.
 This is because UTS controls the response of the lighting according to the artist's intentions.
+UTS allows detailed control whether the directional light color effects on materials.
+Please refer to [Scene Light Effectiveness Settings](SceneLight.md).
+But, while learning this section, setting the light color to **white** is recommendable.

 ## Setting up three basic colors